Total Beginners are Welcome!

 The Foundations of Herbal Medicine program is designed to provide a thorough background for learning plant medicine.
-It fills in all the gaps that many people, including me, initially had when doing self-study.
+It fills the gaps that many people have when doing independent study.
 This is a program of study that has continually evolved and expanded since the mid 90s.
 Over the years, many long time herb users have commented how helpful this approach has been and how it has answered questions that lingered despite extensive reading and numerous workshops.

 How Would You Summarize this Program?

-Botany – Plant Chemistry – Anatomy – Physiology – Solvents & Polarity – Body Systems – Traditional Chinese Medicine – Ayurveda – Energetics from the Western Herbal Perspective – Herbal Pharmacy – Materia Medica – Nutrition & Diet – Foraging & Wildcrafting – Minerals
+Botany – Plant Chemistry – Anatomy – Physiology – Solvents & Polarity – Herbal Support for Body Systems – Traditional Chinese Medicine – Ayurveda – Energetics from the Western Herbal Perspective – Creating Your Personal Herbal Pharmacy – Materia Medica – Nutrition & Diet – Field Study — Foraging & Wild Crafting

 Who Would Most Benefit from this Program?

 In the past, many people who were new to herbs and the healing community successfully completed the course.

 No previous experience or training is required or expected.

 Other students have attended with prior training in healing and medicine.
 These include yoga instructors, massage therapists, acupuncturists, pharmacists, MDs, RNs, PAs and others with a variety of alternative healing approaches.
 While they were well trained in their respective fields, the world of herbs was new to them and they found the course quite worthwhile.